thm/Barista/README.md

 # Barista
 Barista is a dark coding theme for [Espresso](http://www.macrabbit.com/espresso/).

-### Languages Supported
+### Supported Languages
 The theme currently supports HTML, PHP, CSS, JavaScript, JSON and Markdown.
-Although I'm not a Ruby or Python developer both  languages look fine to me with this theme.
+Although I'm not an expert, Ruby and Python both look fine to me with this theme as well.

 ### Installation
-1. Quit Espresso
-2. Navigate to `Applications > Espresso > Contents > SharedSupport > Themes` in Finder
+1. Navigate to `Applications > Espresso > Contents > SharedSupport > Themes` in Finder
-3. Copy the `Barista.css` file into the `Themes` folder
+2. Copy the `Barista.css` file into the `Themes` folder
-4. Open Espresso and go to `Espresso > Preferences` in the menubar
+3. Restart Espresso and go to `Espresso > Preferences` in the menubar
-5. Select the theme from the menu found under the third tab
+4. Select the theme from the menu found under the third tab
-6. Done.
-Happy coding!

 ### Preview
 Here's a preview of what a CSS Stylesheet would look like with this theme.